How the eagle spread its wings

 The Independent also stands for independence from proprietorial interference.
 We have a pattern of shareholdings today, as at our inception, in which no sole entity commands a majority holding.
 That structure helps us expose political or commercial skulduggery and question the Establishment.

 We have been fortunate in our owners over the years.
 Adjusted for inflation, something approaching half a billion pounds has been expended in sustaining The Independent; proof, were it needed, that quality independent journalism needs the financial support of owners and readers alike.
 Independent quality journalism can only survive with committed financial backing.

-It is nearly three years since The Independent became a fully digital publisher, printing its final copies and moving away from the most challenged of mediums for modern publishers in pursuit of sustainability, to keep the values and dream alive.
+It is four years since The Independent became a fully digital publisher, printing its final copies and moving away from the most challenged of mediums for modern publishers in pursuit of sustainability, to keep the values and dream alive.

 As was said at the time, with a little irony, The Independent has always been “condemned to innovate”, and has always done so.
 It has many “firsts” to its credit, including its own creation.
 It was the first British newspaper to add a Saturday magazine; the first broadsheet to go tabloid; the first to give stunning photography the same prestige as a news or feature story; the first to challenge the Westminster lobby system of closed briefings (“a self-satisfied cabal”); the first to launch a concise quality compact paper, i, in 2010; the first to launch an edition for children; and the first to go fully digital, in 2016.
 We felt then that our resources would best be concentred on this growing medium, and progress since has justified that.